-- Smoking is prohibited to include e-cigarettes. - Open flames are prohibited on campus, including in residence halls, without prior approval. - Candles, Incense, Flame Producing Products are prohibited. - The following items are prohibited in all residential facilities - Space heaters - Hot plates - Toaster ovens (not permitted in residence halls) - Grilling machines of any form (not permitted in residence halls) - All open/visible coil electrical equipment of any type - University policy prohibits cooking in residence halls.
+- Smoking is prohibited to include e-cigarettes. - Open flames are prohibited on campus, including in residence halls, without prior approval. - Candles, incense, flame producing products are prohibited. - The following items are prohibited in all residential facilities: - Space heaters; - Hot plates; - Toaster ovens (not permitted in residence halls); - Grilling machines of any form (not permitted in residence halls); - All open/visible coil electrical equipment of any type; - University policy prohibits cooking in residence halls.
 The only exception to this rule is locked, limited access kitchens.
-Food preparation is allowed using only a Microwave oven - Complete residence hall room fire safety inspections are conducted by staff from the Richmond and Westhampton Colleges, EHS, and Risk Management two times per year.
+Food preparation is allowed using only a Microwave oven; - Complete residence hall room fire safety inspections are conducted by staff from the Richmond and Westhampton Colleges, EHS, and Risk Management two times per year.

-The entire University Housing Fire Safety Policy can be viewed at: https://ehs.richmond.edu/fire/housing/
+The entire University Housing Fire Safety Policy can be viewed at: https://ehs.richmond.edu/fire/ housing/

-Reporting a Fire Emergency All fire emergencies are to be reported to the URPD.
-URPD can be reached by using an ERTS phone, calling 911 from any building phone, or (804) 289-8911 if using a cell phone.
-Make sure you place your call from a safe location outside the building.
-Provide emergen cy personnel with specific information including your name, location of the incident, and nature of the emergency.
-If there are signs of a previous fire you suspect may have not been reported, con tact the URPD non-emergency number at (804) 289-8715.
+Reporting a Fire Emergency

+All fire emergencies are to be reported to the URPD.
+URPD can be reached by using an ERTS phone, calling 911 from any building phone, or (804) 289-8911, if using a cell phone.
+Callers should place their call from a safe location outside the building and provide emergency personnel with specific information including your name, location of the incident, and nature of the emergency.
+If there are signs of a previous fire you suspect may have not been reported, reporters are urged to contact the URPD non-emergency number at (804) 289-8715.